 Our Promise: Inspiring Growth Where Your Child is Planted

-As neurodiversity-affirming therapy providers, our therapy aims to inspire growth for the children and families we serve through the use of strength-based approaches and purposeful play techniques.
-We also believe that mutual relationships of trust and compassion are the foundation for effective therapeutic intervention and promote the achievement of developmental goals and milestones.
-These facilitative relationships, strengths-based approaches, and play-based techniques are not only fun for children, but they are also rooted in science and have been proven to nurture long-term and functional changes in the abilities of all children.
+As a neurodiversity-affirming therapy provider, Dr. Alyssa aims to inspire growth for the children and families she serves through the use of strength-based approaches and purposeful play techniques.
+Dr. Alyssa also believes that mutual relationships of trust and compassion are the foundation for effective therapeutic intervention and promote the achievement of developmental goals and milestones.
+These facilitative relationships, strengths-based approaches, and play-based techniques are not only fun for children, but they are also rooted in neuroscience and have been proven to nurture long-term and functional changes in the abilities of all children.

 unsplash-image-nZhHajBMDu0.jpg